 In Australia some good choices are common boats, some types that may be common in your area are

-One person boats – Sabre, Laser*
+One person boats – Sabre, Laser*, Moth Lowrider.

 Test Sail and learning